Fogapod/rshub/README.md

 - Mac: it might work, but most likely it would not because of platform limitations.
 I have no machine to test it.

 ### Installation
+Prebuilt binaries can be found in [releases](https://github.com/Fogapod/rshub/releases).

 RSHub requires nightly rust toolchain to build (unstable strip feature).
 If you do not have nightly toolchain, you can prefix cargo commands with `RUSTC_BOOTSTRAP=1 cargo ...` as a workaround.

-There are no prebuilt binaries yet.

 Install from crates.io (stable version): `cargo install rshub`
 Or with [geolocation](#geolocation) feature: `cargo install rshub --feature geolocation`